Westlake-AI/MogaNet/pose_estimation/README.md

 ## Data preparation

-Prepare COCO according to the guidelines in [MMPose](https://github.com/open-mmlab/mmpose/).
+Download [COCO2017](https://cocodataset.org/#download) and prepare COCO experiments according to the guidelines in [MMPose](https://github.com/open-mmlab/mmpose/).

 <p align="right">(<a href="#top">back to top</a>)</p>